safing/web/_publications/2021-12-09-portmaster-vs-pi-hole.md

 You could leave them in your living room for everyone to see.
 But that would be careless.
-You could build an atomic bunker in the middle of the woods.
+You could build an atomic bomb shelter in the middle of the woods.
 But that would overdo it.
 A safe in your house is probably a better solution.